Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Added ability to print description fields to chat as a macro.
 * Made the skill list a little smaller by decreasing font size.
 * Clean up code intentation and formatting.
 It is now consistent (and also in tabs).
+* Added ability to hide Psychic section since not all characters need it.

 ### 1.3.1